Furnace Repair Checklist

 - Ensure the control is on “heat” as opposed to “off” or “cool.”

 - Make sure the program is set to the correct day and time and is programmed to “run.”
 If you’re having problems overriding the program, regulate the temperature with the up/down arrows and using the “hold” button.
-This will force the heat to ignite if thermostat settings are an issue.
+This will cause the furnace to ignite if thermostat is causing an issue.

 - Increase the temperature setting to 5 degrees above the room temperature.